Healthdirect Free Australian health advice you can count on.

 What causes mouth ulcers?

-No one knows the exact cause of mouth ulcers, but there are several factors that can make you more likely to develop them.
+The exact cause of mouth ulcers is not known.
+There are several factors that can make you more likely to develop a mouth ulcer, including:

-About 1 in 3 people who get mouth ulcers have family members who also get them.
+About 4 in every 10 people who get mouth ulcers have a family member who also gets them.

 How are mouth ulcers diagnosed?

-Your doctor or dental practitioner can usually diagnose a mouth ulcer by simply looking at it.
+Your doctor or dentist can usually diagnose a mouth ulcer by looking at it.

-If they think that your mouth ulcer is infected, they may swab the ulcer to test for bacteria or other microbes.
-This helps them find out what is causing the infection and decide how to treat it.
+If your doctor or dentist thinks your mouth ulcer is infected, they may take a swab from the ulcer to test for bacteria.
+This helps them understand what is causing the infection and how to best treat it.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.